pltod/TestingGit/README.md

 untracked - use 'git add' to mark changes for commitment (staged state)

+some commands

 	'git status' 					- shows the states of the files

 	'git add *'						- mark all modified and new files for commit (make them in staged state)

 	'git diff' 						- shows what is changed but still unstaged

 	'git diff --staged' 			- shows what is staged

 	'git commit -m "first commit"' 	- do commit files in the git repository with comment

 	'git commit -a'					- do commit even unstaged files

 ##Ignoring Files

 Put patterns for file ignoring inside .gitignore

-## Synchronize with remote location
+## Synchronize With Remote Location

 if origine still does not exists do: